 By TESS FICCAGLIA

 Want the whole story?
-Pick up a copy of the Port Isabel-South Padre Press, or subscribe to our E-Edition by clicking here
+Pick up a copy of the South Padre Parade, or subscribe to our e-Edition for FREE by clicking here